-My new book, Hero: Being the strong father your children need, recently released and I have absolutely loved hearing all the stories that have been pouring in about dads who are committed to being the hero their family deserves and needs.
+My new book, Hero: Being the strong father your children need, released earlier this year and I have absolutely loved hearing all the stories that have been pouring in about dads who are committed to being the hero their family deserves and needs.

-While it would be easy to put life on auto-pilot, I loved hearing about how intentional Philip is about being present for his children, and making sure he exhibits the behaviors and habits to them that the expects from them.
+While it would be easy to put life on auto-pilot, I loved hearing about how intentional Philip is about being present for his children and making sure he exhibits the behaviors and habits to them that he expects from them.

 Philip strives every day to embody what it means to be a HERO Dad.
 And for those of you who are making the same daily choices to show up of your family, here are 3 things to remind yourself of regularly.